Dimensinfin/printer3d/README.md

 ## Steps to change to next version
 * Change the field *'~/package.json[version]'*
 * Change the version on the **~/src/index.html** file.
+* Change the version on the build.gradle file.
 * Run the npm script **app:banner**

 ## Steps to upgrade/update the framework